-I gave each child an “Earth” cut out of white cardboard and supplied them with a bunch of tissue paper squares.
+I gave each child a round circle cut out of white cardboard and I supplied them with a bunch of tissue paper squares.

 Even the baby got in on the action.

-When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few things they could do to help protect our planet and keep it healthy, and I wrote each hooligan’s answers on the back of his or her project.
+When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few ways that they could help protect our planet and keep it healthy.

 Happy Earth Day!

-For more easy, awesome Earth Day crafts, check out:
+For more easy Earth Day crafts for kids, check out: